bees-hive/elegant-git/docs/README.md

 Downloads new updates for a local branch.

 ### push
-Upload current local branch to a remote one.
+Upload current local branch to a remote one using `force` push.
 If the remote branch is absent, it will be created.
-Pushing to remote `master` aren't allowed.
+Pushing to remote `master` isn't allowed.

 ### rebase
 Reapplies commits on top of the latest `origin/master`.